clydemcqueen/ardusub_log_tools/README.md

 Read MAVLink messages from a tlog file (telemetry log) and report on any pymavlink crashes.

+### BIN_merge.py

+Read ArduSub dataflash messages from a BIN file and merge the messages into a single, wide csv file.
+The merge operation does a forward-fill (data is copied from the previous row), so the resulting merged csv file may be substantially larger than the sum of the per-type csv files.

 ### map_maker.py

 Read csv or tlog files and build Leaflet (interactive HTML) maps from GPS coordinates.